camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

-**Hint:** When you create client credentials in Camunda Cloud you have the option to download a file with above lines filled out for you.
+**Hint:** When you create client credentials in Camunda Cloud you have the option to download a file with the lines above filled out for you.

 Create a main class and add the following lines to bootstrap the Zeebe client: